bgplab/bgplab/docs/basic/7-bfd.md

 * Execute **netlab up** ([device requirements](#req), [other options](../external/index.md))
 * Log into your devices (R1,R2) with **netlab connect _node_** and verify their configuration.

-If you're using *netlab*, you'll get a fully-configured lab, including BGP prefix origination on R1 and R2, and EBGP sessions between R1/R2 and X1.
+If you're using *netlab*, you'll get a fully configured lab, including BGP prefix origination on R1 and R2 and EBGP sessions between R1/R2 and X1.
 If you're using another lab platform, you'll have to do a fair amount of prep work[^PW].

 [^PW]: I did [tell you to use _netlab_](../1-setup.md), didn't I?

 ## Checking the Convergence Time

-* Log into R2 and enable debugging/logging of BGP updates (example: Cisco IOS) or monitoring of IP routing table (example: Arista EOS **event monitor**).
-You'll have to inspect the BGP table on R2 every few seconds if your platform does not have similar functionality.
+* Log into R2 and enable debugging/logging of BGP updates (example: Cisco IOS) or monitoring of the IP routing table (example: Arista EOS **event monitor**).
+If your platform does not have similar functionality, you'll have to inspect the BGP table on R2 every few seconds.
 * Log into R1 and remove the IP address from the R1-X1 link.

 !!!
 Note